Fuerte de la Concepcion y del Triunfo

 The Fuerte de la Concepción y del Triunfo (lit.
-'Fort of the Conception and of the Triumph'), also known as Fuerte de Nuestra Señora de la Concepción del Triunfo (Fort of Our Lady of the Conception of the Triumph), Fort of Misamis, and Triunfo Fort, is a fortress first built by Spanish Jesuit priest and commander José Ducos as a Spanish fortress in the old town of Misamis (now known as the city of Ozamiz) in the island of Mindanao.
+'Fort of the Conception and of the Triumph'), also known as Fuerte de Nuestra Señora de la Concepción del Triunfo (Fort of Our Lady of the Conception of the Triumph), Fort of Misamis, and Triunfo Fort, is a fortress first built by Spanish Jesuit priest and commander José Ducos as a Spanish fortress in the old town of Misamis (now the city of Ozamiz) in the island of Mindanao.

 The fort is an important historical landmark of the area as it symbolizes the city's cultural heritage.
-Outside of the fort's south wall is the Archdiocesan Marian Shrine of the Birhen sa Cotta, which is dedicated to the city's patron, Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi.
-The shrine is a well known pilgrimage site in the city.
+Outside of the fort's south wall is the Archdiocesan Marian Shrine of the Birhen sa Cotta, which is dedicated to the city's patroness, Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi.
+The shrine is a well-known pilgrimage site in the city.

 Features

-The fort is square in shape, with one of its side is facing the bay while the opposite side is facing the city.
-The fort has 4 bastions (baluarte), namely San Fernando, San Jose, Santiago and San Ignacio.
+The fort is square in shape, with one side facing Panguil Bay and the opposite side facing the city.
+The fort has four bastions (baluartes): San Fernando, San José, Santiago and San Ignacio.
 The fort's material is mostly blocks made from a mixture of coral and sandstone joined together by lime.
-The stones were a common material used in buildings and these were mostly abundant in the nearby Panguil Bay and islands.
+The stones were a common building material which was mostly abundant in Panguil Bay and its islands.

-At the fort's entrance is a large gate that was added during the fort's renovation.
-The gate features a bas relief of Saint James (Santiago in Spanish), adorned on its façade.
+At the fort's entrance is a large gate added during the 2002 renovation.
+The gate icon is a bas relief of Santiago Matamoros ("Saint James the Moorslayer" in Spanish), flanked on either side by heraldic repesentations of the Pillars of Hercules.